tkerby/gosearch/README.md

 GoSearch will automatically generate popular email addresses for a given username.

 ## Why `GoSearch`?
-`GoSearch` inspired by [Sherlock](https://github.com/sherlock-project/sherlock), a popular username search tool.
+`GoSearch` is inspired by [Sherlock](https://github.com/sherlock-project/sherlock), a popular username search tool.
 However, `GoSearch` improves upon Sherlock by addressing several of its key limitations:

 1. Sherlock is Python-based, which makes it slower compared to Go.
 2. Sherlock is outdated and lacks updates.